 Responsible Administrator

-The Assistant Vice President for Safety & Security, successor, or designee, is responsible for the annual and ad hoc review of this policy and its procedures.
+The Vice President for Technology and Security, successor, or designee, is responsible for the annual and ad hoc review of this policy and its procedures.
 The University President is responsible for approval of this policy.

-SOURCE: Approved by President 02/23/2016.
+SOURCE: Approved by President 02/23/2016; Revised and Approved by President __/__/__.